-- For Summer Immersion Courses in France, please consult the website at http://www.fle.fr/ or contact the French Consulate https://toronto.consulfrance.org/

-- For the Explore Program, please consult the website at http://www.myexplore.ca/

-- For the UofT summer abroad courses in Tours, France, please consult the website at: www.summerabroad.utoronto.ca Students enrolled in the summer abroad program are granted UofT credits.
+- For Summer Immersion Courses in France, please consult the FLE website or contact the French Consulate - For the Explore Program, please consult the Official Languages Programs website. - For the UofT summer abroad courses in Tours, France, please consult the Summer Abroad website.
+Students enrolled in the summer abroad program are granted UofT credits.

-For information on any of these programs, please contact Prof. Bessler, the Study Elsewhere Advisor at: french.elsewhere@utoronto.ca
+For information on any of these programs, please contact Prof. Bessler, the Study Elsewhere Advisor.